 Start by making a folder of the images that you want to be included within the contact sheet.

-Now press choose and select the folder which houses your images.
+Now press choose and select the folder that houses your images.

 Select the pixel/cm width and height you would like and make sure you select how many thumbnails you would like in the columns and rows.
 I tend to have 4 columns and 5 rows.